SiriusNEO/Masterball/doc/FrontEndDesign.md

 Scope, for managing a "namespace".

 Provide the necessary interfaces to register a variable / function / class.

+And give response to a variable / function / class call

 - `Base Scope`